open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

-Returns a new `Context` derived from the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
+Returns a new `Context` derived from the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `Baggage` or another cross-cutting concern context.

 ## TextMap Propagator